nickpettican/Middle-Way-Musings/content/posts/unveiling-the-essence-of-tibetan-buddhism.md

 Within these lineages, numerous sub-lineages, sub-schools, and branch monastic institutions emerged, further diversifying the expression of Tibetan Buddhism.
 Each lineage possesses its unique practices, rituals, and meditative techniques, contributing to the vibrant tapestry of Tibetan Buddhism.

 However, it is important to note that despite the diversity of lineages and their distinctive expressions, the core beliefs and practices of Tibetan Buddhism remain deeply rooted in the Indian Mahayana tradition.
-The philosophical underpinnings, ethical precepts, and the goal of awakening remain consistent across the different lineages, serving as the unifying thread that runs through the tapestry of Tibetan Buddhism.
+The philosophical underpinnings, ethical precepts, and the goal of awakening remain consistent across the different lineages, serving as the unifying thread that runs through the fabric of Tibetan Buddhism.

 Tibet's isolation also played a significant role in shaping the development of this spiritual tradition.
 The region's natural isolation, owing to its remote and difficult-to-traverse geography, contributed to the preservation and refinement of Vajrayana practices.
 Furthermore, there was a deliberate imposition of secular isolation by Tibetan leaders and rulers, restricting outsiders from entering the country in an effort to safeguard its borders and protect its distinct culture.
 This dual isolation, both natural and secular, created an environment conducive to deep exploration and refinement of Vajrayana teachings within Tibet, leading to the emergence of a unique and profound expression of Buddhist spirituality.